bitfag/DEXBot/docs/flexibleorders.rst

   an ability to set orders asymmetrically
 * `buy_orders`: define buy orders number and amounts in following form: `30-20-10`.
 This notation means 3 orders will be placed, using 30%, 20%, and 10% of the BASE asset amount.
 Orders direction is from far end towards center.
-* `sell_orders`: sell orders amounts similarly to `buy_orders`, exept orders direction is from center to far end!
+* `sell_orders`: sell orders amounts similarly to `buy_orders`, except orders direction is from center to far end!
 This makes sense if you'll look at orders like this: `30-20-10 <center> 2-3-4`.
 * `buy_increment_step`, `sell_increment_step`: increment % between orders.
 That is, you can set different increment for buy and sell orders